 Naturally Sweetened Mixed Berry Compote

-Simple and delicious, mixed berry compote is the perfect topping for so many dishes!
-It has just 3 ingredients and takes only 15 minutes.
+Mixed berry compote is the perfect naturally-sweet, fruity topping!
+It uses just 3 healthy ingredients and comes together in minutes.

 5 from 1 vote